-We plan to record the sessions, to be shared with everyone, provided no technical difficulties to be encountered.
-If you are unable to join a particular session, we will provide you with session material.
+We plan to record the sessions and share them with everyone, provided there are no technical difficulties.
+If you can't join a particular session, we'll give you the session material.

 What do I need to join?

-All sessions are happening online, therefore all you need is access to the internet and a computer.
+All sessions are taking place online, so you only need access to the internet and a computer.

 Do I need to submit anything at the end of the programme?

-You will develop a pitch deck to be delivered on the demo day (26th May 2021) at the end of the programme.
-You may also want to develop a business plan while participating in the programme.
+You might also want to develop a business plan while participating in the programme.

 What to do if I have more questions?

 Attend the information and Q&A session.
 Details will be provided here when these are organised.

 Email firstname.lastname@example.org with any urgent queries.

 Experience all the benefits and services that come from being a Sheffield graduate.